 Tessa Bollmann spent her formative years in Aachen, Germany and speaks fluent German.
 This may be part of the reason she loves the German and Belgian Grand Prixs.
 Since joining the company in 2004, Tessa has travelled to well over fifty races and 3 continents.
 She has a degree in Communications, Public Relations from Cal State University Fullerton.
 Her hobbies include travelling, eating and drinking the best food and wines from around the world.

 Kevin Gray was born southern California and grew up in the northwest suburbs of Chicago.
 He spent his later years exploring the Hawaiian islands where he went to college and earned his degree in User Interface Design.
-A master of UI design, Kevin joined the team in 2016 and has a passion for all that is technology and sports related.
-When there isn’t a good game on, you can find Kevin outside golfing, surfing, snowboarding, or enjoying craft beer and classic cocktails with his friends.
+Kevin joined the team in 2016 and has a passion for all that is technology and sports.
+When there isn’t a good game on, you can find Kevin outside golfing, surfing, snowboarding, or enjoying craft beer and classic cocktails with friends.

 James Allen hosted Grand Prix Tours cocktail parties for 20 years and is one of the most experienced and insightful broadcasters and journalists working in Formula 1 today.
 James became ITV Sport’s lead TV commentator on Formula 1 in October 2001, having deputized for Murray Walker at six races during the 2000 and 2001 seasons.